 The view from the ridge before you descend is one of the grandest vistas of boulders and crags in the Lake District.

 The descent through the scree field is either a fun, fast way down as you slide through the rocks, or a slightly terrifying half hour.
+Part of the way down there is a wonderful view up the narrow canyon of Lords Rake.

-Where to have a pint? — End the day at the Wasdale Head Inn for a well-deserved pint.
+End the day at the Wasdale Head Inn for a well-deserved pint.

-WASDALE | PROS
+WASDALE PROS

-• Views over Wastwater on the way to Wasdale
+- Views over Wastwater on the way to Wasdale

-• Easiest and quickest ascent
+- Easiest and quickest ascent

-• Navigation is pretty simple
+- Navigation is pretty simple

-WASDALE | CONS
+WASDALE CONS

-• Wasdale is remote and takes time to get to
+- Wasdale is remote and takes time to get to

-• The path is less interesting than the others
+- The path is less interesting than the others

-• Views don’t change much during ascent
+- Views don’t change much during ascent

-• This route can get very crowded
+- This route can get very crowded

 2 – SCAFELL PIKE FROM SEATHWAITE VIA CORRIDOR ROUTE

-In our opinion, this is the best route up Scafell Pike and one of our favourite walks in the Lake District.
-It combines a great mix of wonderful ever-changing views and an interesting – but not too challenging – path.
+The walk combines a great mix of wonderful ever-changing views and an interesting – but not too challenging – path.

 It begins in Seathwaite near the valley of Borrowdale and ambles alongside the River Derwent to charming Stockley Bridge.
-From there it climbs over a grassy shoulder to Sty Head home to a pretty tarn set amongst an amphitheater of rocky crags.
+From there it climbs over a grassy shoulder to Sty Head home to a pretty tarn set amongst an amphitheatre of rocky crags.

 Next comes the official Corridor Route, an excellent trail connecting a series of grassy mountain shelves amongst a rocky landscape of towering bluffs and wrinkled gullies.